Better Cotton Initiative: Xinjiang cottom boycott

 In March 2021, the Chinese consumers start to boycott companies who have vowed against using cotton in Xinjiang.
-Chinese consumers criticized H&M, which in September 2020 announced it would stop using a Chinese manufacturer accused with using forced labor, citing Better Cotton's decision to stop licensing Xinjiang cotton.
-People's Daily named New Balance, Burberry and all Better Cotton members in online posts, calling for Chinese consumers to boycott these brands.
+Chinese consumers criticized H&M, which in September 2020 announced it would stop using a Chinese manufacturer accused with using forced labor, citing BCI's decision to stop licensing Xinjiang cotton.
+People's Daily named New Balance, Burberry and all BCI members in online posts, calling for Chinese consumers to boycott these brands.
 Chinese celebrities terminated endorsements of the companies mentioned.
-Amid the boycotts, Chinese sportswear company Anta Sports announced it was exiting Better Cotton, citing their statement on Xinjiang as "seriously concerning".
+Amid the boycotts, Chinese sportswear company Anta Sports announced it was exiting BCI, citing their statement on Xinjiang as "seriously concerning".

-On March 26, 2021, the Better Cotton Shanghai representative office said it found no evidence of forced labor in Xinjiang.
+On March 26, 2021, the BCI Shanghai representative office said it found no evidence of forced labor in Xinjiang.
 The office stated that since 2012, the Xinjiang project site has performed second-party credibility audits and third-party verifications over the years, to reach their findings.
-Better Cotton subsequently removed its October 2020 statement from its website regarding the ceasing of field-level activities in Xinjiang.
+The Better Cotton Initiative subsequently removed its October 2020 statement from its website regarding the ceasing of field-level activities in Xinjiang.

 Labor practices

-Better Cotton advertises that it encourages fair work practices and reduction of child labor in countries such as India by raising public awareness.
+The Better Cotton Initiative advertises that it encourages fair work practices and reduction of child labor in countries such as India by raising public awareness.
 The company has also worked with an independent consultancy, Ergon Associates in 2012 in a study to create formal policies, training partnerships, and research on farmer incomes, safety, and labor.
-In 2018 Terre des hommes Foundation (Tdh), the leading Swiss organisation for children’s aid, partnered with the Better Cotton to support cotton farmers, to address and prevent the risks of child labour and to promote decent work in cotton farming.
+In 2018 Terre des hommes Foundation (Tdh), the leading Swiss organisation for children’s aid, partnered with BCI to support cotton farmers, to address and prevent the risks of child labour and to promote decent work in cotton farming.

 Partners may use unannounced spot checks for work environments and conduct worker interviews to assess levels of child labor and bonded labor.
 The International Resources for Fairer Trade (IRFT) also organizes training sessions for work environments and topics on agronomics.

 Responses

-In 2017, independent studies and journalistic investigations sought to demonstrate that Better Cotton was offering greenwashing solutions to firms or intermediate producers that are systematically resorting to child labour, forced labour, intensive irrigation or massive pesticide spraying.
-They have accused Better Cotton of providing a marketable 'one-size-fits-all' consumer label to clothing firms that does not offer any information or guarantee in terms of social and environmental responsibility.
-Better Cotton responded to these allegations as an unjustified representation of its activity.
+In 2017, independent studies and journalistic investigations sought to demonstrate that BCI was offering greenwashing solutions to firms or intermediate producers that are systematically resorting to child labour, forced labour, intensive irrigation or massive pesticide spraying.
+They have accused BCI of providing a marketable 'one-size-fits-all' consumer label to clothing firms that does not offer any information or guarantee in terms of social and environmental responsibility.
+BCI responded to these allegations as an unjustified representation of its activity.